Mileage Reimbursement in California Workers' Compensation Claims- 2021 Update

 However, the injured worker should maintain a log or spreadsheet of the mileage and list the medical facility name as well as the purpose of the visit (doctor appointment, physical therapy, pharmacy visit, etc.) At the time of settlement or trial, the issue of reimbursement for the non-authorized appointments can be used by the attorney for the injured worker to request a higher settlement amount, or even for full reimbursement as part of the settlement agreement.

 Mileage and parking for court dates are not reimbursable.Workers' compensation applicants often are disappointed to learn that the parking and mileage expense to attend court dates are not reimbursable.
-Know that your attorney has to paid parking and mileage expenses to attend court dates with you, and the attorney is never reimbursed for such either.
+To be sure, court parking at some locations is expensive- especially for a claimant who is out of work and without much, if any, money.
+Know that your attorney has to pay parking and mileage expenses to attend court dates with you, and your attorney is never reimbursed for such either.
 The concept of medical mileage reimbursement stems from the concept that medical treatment expenses should be covered by the defendant insurance carrier or administrator, not by the injured workers.
 Medical mileage reimbursement can correctly be viewed as a form of medical treatment reimbursement, while court dates are not part of the medical treatment process.

 Don't expect your attorney to file for a court hearing over medical mileage reimbursement.While waiting months for medical mileage reimbursement can be aggravating and frustrating, especially for someone out-of-work with little money coming in, injured workers should recognize that the California workers' compensation courts are burdened with heavy court calendars on issues such as whether a work-injured occurred, liability for TTD benefits, permanent disability level disputes, authorization for medical treatment, liability for additional medical-legal examinations, and other issues of great import.
 Judges are simply too busy to spend their days going over mileage reimbursement requests.
 However, the reimbursement requests can be added onto the issues on a court hearing set on other issues.